idfive/Developer-Documentation/docs/challenges/js-accordion.md

 ## Deliverables

 - Link to git repository containing the custom module only.
 Full commit history desired.
-- Link to a working example on Github Pages showcasing multiple instances of the component on a single page to verify state is encapsulated on a per-component basis.
+- Link to a working example on GitHub Pages showcasing multiple instances of the component on a single page to verify state is encapsulated on a per-component basis.

 ## Code review criteria